- About LogicMonitor

 To test alert delivery for alerts associated with your devices and resources, navigate to the Resources page and find the appropriate DataSource/DataSource instance, EventSource, ConfigSource or cluster alert in the Resources tree.
 Open the Alert Tuning, Alert Routing, or Cluster Alerts tab (depending on what is triggering the alert you are testing) and click the alert routing icon.
 As shown next, an Alert Routing dialog opens, displaying routing details (i.e. matching alert rule and its specified escalation chain) for each alert severity level.

 For each severity level that matches an alert rule, you can click the Send Test Alert button to generate a synthetic alert and ensure that the intended recipient(s) do in fact receive the alert notification.
-Note that the synthetic alert is not escalated, so only the first stage of recipients will receive it.

 Testing Alert Delivery for Alerts Triggered by Websites